 Applicants should be interested in pursuing a career in Product Analysis, Process Engineering, Product Management, Requirements Engineering, Systems Analyst and User Experience Research roles.
 Applicants must meet one or more of the following:

-Complete the online application.
 There is no fee to apply.
 Applications are reviewed within 72 hours of submission.
-Once accepted, starting August, a $125 tuition fee will be required to cover the cost of the program's software.
+Once accepted, starting, a $129 tuition fee will be required to cover the program's software cost.

 Deadline: Tuesday, January 12, 2021